 Prepare ahead of time.

 Consider common interview questions, and prepare your answers for them.
 Have a copy of your resume with you so you can reference that as needed.
 Do a little research on the company so you’re familiar with their culture and style.
 Also, review the job description so you can address their specific needs.
-This preparation will go a long way towards making you more confident when you’re on the phone.
+This preparation will go a long way toward making you more confident when you’re on the phone.

 The interviewer will almost certainly ask if you have any questions for them.
 Come with one or two simple questions prepared, so they know you’re taking the opportunity to talk with them seriously.